No-Rewrite – A story of Grief

 As I walk to my car I hear a voice, “take my hand, I can help.”
 “No, I angrily respond.
 You can’t.
 No one can.
 No one understands.
 Didn’t you see how I was treated?”

 The voice responds, “Don’t think that you can take an eraser and wipe away your pain and then rewrite what happened.”
 “You have suffered great tragedy, but I am here to help.
 You can take my hand and make me your friend or you can make me your enemy.
 If I am your enemy, you will live with bitterness and anger and stay stuck in negativity.
 As your friend, I will help you understand your pain and sorrow.
 There is no time limit.
 Everyone processes his or her experience differently.
 If you trust the process you will heal.
 The choice is yours.
 You can’t deny me.
 I am, “GRIEF”.
-I extend my hand and say, “I am ready.
+My hand extends and I say, “I am ready.
 I can’t face my husband’s suicide alone.
 I need help.”

 “Yes, but you must remember, there are no rewrites, only new beginnings.”